Best online brokers for stock trading in May 2023

-Here are the best online brokers for stocks in 2019:
+The best online brokers for stocks in 2023:

 What to consider when choosing a broker

-The best online stock trading websites offer consumer-friendly features and fees traders can easily justify.
-To come up with this list of options consumers should consider for their trades this year, we considered the following factors:
+The best online stock trading websites offer investor-friendly features and fees traders can easily justify.
+To come up with the list of firms consumers should consider this year, we considered the following factors:

-- Price: When it comes to fees, you’re in luck — fees have been dropping swiftly as a price war across the investing world wages on.
-For this list of best online trading sites, we considered fees and ongoing trading costs to see how they stack up.
+- Price: When it comes to fees, you’re in luck — fees have been dropping swiftly as most online brokers have slashed their trading commissions on stocks and ETFs to $0.
+For this list of best online trading sites, we considered fees and trading costs to see how they stack up.

-- Broker resources: You’ll also want to consider factors like the kind of advice and research tools from the broker, the quality of the digital trading app, and the ability to place trades quickly and reliably, among other details.
+- Broker resources: You’ll also want to consider factors like research tools, the quality of the digital trading app, and the ability to place trades quickly and reliably, among other details.